Examples of Religious Discrimination in the Workplace

 - Voluntary substitutions or swaps

-To be clear, "religious beliefs" can include both theistic and non-theistic traditions.
-So, it covers those who believe in God in the traditional sense and those who do not.
-The definition includes people with more non-theistic moral or ethical beliefs about right and wrong.
+"Religious beliefs" can include both theistic and nontheistic traditions.
+That means the term covers those who believe in God or multiple gods in the traditional sense as well as those whose spiritual beliefs do not strictly depend on a deity.
+The definition includes people with more nontheistic moral or ethical beliefs about right and wrong.
 They must sincerely hold their beliefs with the strength of traditional religious views.

 Prohibited Actions by an Employer

-There are many actions your employer should avoid to comply with the law.
-For example, your employer should not:
+There are many actions your employer should avoid to comply with the law regarding religious activity.
+For example, they should not:

 - Schedule activities that conflict with an employee's or applicant's religious needs